NodCaleb/MovieCatalog/README.md

 ## Requirements
 In order to run this solution you will need the following:
-- .Net 8.0 SDK installed on our system [More information here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
+- .Net 8.0 SDK installed on our system [more information here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 - MS SQL Server compatible database engine (not included in the solution)
 - AWS account for logging to the AWS CloudWatch